davidavi12376-ops/script-carro-dimencional/README.md

 local currentVehicle = nil
 local originalData = {}

--- Sobe até achar a pasta PRINCIPAL do carro local function getVehicle()
+local function getVehicle()
 	local char = player.Character
 	if not char then return nil end